kidlat2024/kidlatnews/content/opinion/2024/We Don't Need a Divorce Law in the Philippines.md

 - Gender equality
 kudlit: ‘single’ “double” eñe
 ---
-Crafting a divorce law in the Philippines is a monumentally bad idea.
+Passing a divorce law in the Philippines is a really bad idea.
 Here's why:

 - We will lose our status as "The Only Country Besides the Vatican Where Divorce is Illegal."
 Think about that for a second before you babble about gender equality and all that nonsense.